 8. Are they honest?

 You might think that all of the above will give you insight into their honesty, and it will, but the real test is if they talk to you honestly.
-If you have an idea that you want executed and the handyman is nodding his head instead of working out, and talking out loud, about the logistics then they might not be honest.
+If you have an idea that you want executed and the handyman or contractor is nodding his head instead of working out, and talking out loud, about the logistics then they might not be honest.
 Everyone has a different style, but by thinking out loud and sharing the process, you can understand exactly what they are going to do and how.
 It also means that they will not hesitate to let you know if something isn't working out as planned.
 The difference is that they will also come to you with an idea of how to make it work.

 9. Do they have a lot of excuses?